0n0w1c/no-more-quality/readme.md

 # No More Quality

 Enjoy Space Age without Quality!

-For best results, if adding to an existing save, it should be added before researching Quality.
+If adding to an existing save, it should be done before researching Quality.
 Can be removed at any time to restore the Quality mechanic to the game.

 #### Hides: